syncthing/docs/users/faq.rst

 ---------------------------

 If you use a package manager such as Debian's apt-get, you should upgrade using the package manager.
+If you installed syncthing from https://apt.syncthing.net on Debian, check that site for automatic update instructions.
 If you use the binary packages linked from Syncthing.net, you can use Syncthing built in automatic upgrades.

 - If automatic upgrades is enabled (which is the default), Syncthing will upgrade itself automatically within 24 hours of a new release.